thamata/Camera_Project/Devlogs/Devlog_5.md

 ### ToDo
 1. Try to change motion detection to only include part of the video feed, current build too sensitive
 2. Add more features to the GUI
+3. Add a way to close everything through the GUI, currently ctrl+c in console